Tairovik/personal-site/content/pages/about.md

     content: >
       Graduated from the Faculty of Engineering with a bachelor's degree in Architecture, and the Faculty of Art & Design with a Master of Art at the International Balkan University - Skopje.

-      Previously a founder & creative director at the design studio The Sign, and currently an Assistant Professor at the International Balkan University - lecturing the classes of "History of Architecture and Art I & II" and "Introduction to Art and Culture I\&II"
+      Having the design experience in developing visual identities and UI / UX on a wide variety of projects ranging from web apps, SaaS

-      Having the design experience on developing visual identities on a wide variety of projects for clients such as lounge bars, hotels, finance firms, and handcrafted business - my designing range covers everything from larger to smaller scales and requirements.
+      businesses, AI apps, finance & investment firms, all the way to lounge bars & hotels - my design skills cover everything from larger to smaller scales and requirements.

-      With a growing interest in the User Experience aspect of design, trying to thoroughly understand the psychology behind our work & what I develop for my clients, in order to utilize the tools that we designers have at hand in hopes of providing better service, accessibility, and clarity.
+      With growing interest in the User Experience aspect of design, trying to thoroughly understand the psychology behind our work & what I develop for my clients.
+To utilize the tools that we designers have at hand, in hopes of providing better service, accessibility, and clarity.

-      A strong believer and supporter of the idea that in today's modern world, we need to make sure that we communicate visually as well, if not better, than we do with our words.
+      A  believer and supporter of the idea that in today's modern world, we need to make sure that we communicate visually as well, if not better, than we do with our words.
     image_alt: Attending the Spaces of Oblivion Exhibition.
   - section_id: Work Experience